 The real magic comes when you earn a higher rate of return on your investment.
 Instead of investing at 5%, what if you could invest at 8%?
 10%?
 The money just pours in.

-Why Does Annual Rate of Return Matter For Investing in Stocks?
+Why Rate of Return Matters

-This is not an abstract calculation.
 This is your money.
 You've set it aside for education, retirement, buying a house, or whatever purpose you decide.
 That money is leverage; it buys you freedom.

 If you can sell something next year for $1100 and want to make a 10% profit on it, what should you pay for it now?
 The math is simple.
-Your price plus ten percent of your price equals $1100. $1100 is 110% of your price.
+Your price plus ten percent returns equals $1100. $1100 is 110% of your price.
 Divide $1100 by 110% (divide by 1.1) and you get $1000.
-In other words, you want to pay a maximum of $1000 right now to get a 10% return when you sell it.
+This means you must pay no more than $1000 right now to get a 10% return when you sell.

 How do you calculate that 10%?
-That's a good question.

 Investment Returns Must Beat Inflation